 - Lifespan is usually normal, with the exception of the vascular type.

-- In milder cases there may be no major effect on life, but in more severe cases significant disability can result.
+- In milder cases there may be no major effect on life, but many patients with EDS have significant or severe disability.

 - Some families experience EDS with high prevalence of severe complications.